annewbarry/running_rivalries/README.md

 ![](img/img4.png)

 Because I used a two-tailed test with alpha=.05, in order to reject the null hypothesis, the p-value had to be less than .025, which it was in each case.
 This means that in each pairing, the population means differ.
 In most cases this meant the population means for the men are faster than those of women.
 In the matchup between Men 60-64 and the women in the marathon, women were slightly faster.
 When comparing Men 40-49 to the women, women were closer to the men in the marathon than in the mile (6% slower and 11.8% slower, respectively), which is what I expected.

+The "Repeats" groups are composed of people who ran both races.
 The women got slightly more competitive with the men when I narrowed the results to just people who had competed in both races, but not as much as I expected.

 An interesting thing to note is that there were nearly 1.6x as many men 40-49 than women in the marathon and 2x as many women as men in the mile, which opens the question of why relatively more women sign up for the mile than for the marathon and how that could affect the results.